 Our Plastic Surgeons at Coco Ruby Plastic Surgery are at the forefront of creating natural-looking bellybuttons for Abdominoplasty patients in order to achieve the ideal female umbilicus to compliment their tummy tuck.

-Dr Craig Rubinstein, Dr Richard Sackelariou, Dr Rebecca Wyten, Dr Geoff Barnett and Dr Patrick Briggs have over 135 years in Cosmetic and Plastic Surgery experience between them in abdominoplasty procedures amongst others including other body contouring and breast enhancement procedures.
+Dr Craig Rubinstein, Dr Richard Sackelariou, Dr Rebecca Wyten and Dr Patrick Briggs have over 135 years of Cosmetic and Plastic Surgery experience between them in abdominoplasty procedures amongst others including other body contouring and breast enhancement procedures.

 When patients ask about Tummy Tuck Surgery, they are often not initially thinking about their belly button – but as part of their procedures, our Surgeons get them a natural and pleasing result.